 MERRIMACK, N.H. -- State and federal officials are opening Disaster Recovery Centers (DRCs) in Pittsfield, Springfield and Sturbridge, Mass., beginning Tuesday, November 29 through Saturday, December 3, to serve individuals and families affected by the severe storms and flooding that took place October 6-17.

 MERRIMACK, N.H. -- The Federal Emergency Management Agency announced today that its teleregistration and Helpline will be closed on Thanksgiving Day.
 It will reopen on Friday, November 24.
 The teleregistration and Helpline will close down at midnight on Wednesday, November 23 and will reopen Friday, November 25 at 6 a.m.
 It will operate 24 hours a day, seven days a week, until further notice.
 The toll-free number is 1-800-621-FEMA (3362) or TTY 1-800-462-7585 for the speech and hearing impaired.

 Merrinack , N.H. -- Disaster recovery officials overseeing efforts to assist area residents dealing with flood damage and loss caused by October's record-setting rainfall suggest a take-charge action plan for individuals and businesses to help speed the possibility of obtaining state and federal disaster aid:

 November 17, 2005

-MERRIMACK , N.H. -- Disaster assistance has been designated for Worcester County to help local governments rebuild public property damaged by the recent severe storms and flooding in Massachusetts , the Federal Emergency Management Agency (FEMA) announced today.
-FEMA Federal Coordinating Officer Peter Martinasco said the assistance was approved following a review of damage data gathered by federal and state disaster recovery officials.
+MERRIMACK , N.H. -- Disaster assistance for Belknap County has been made available to help homeowners, renters and business owners recover from the effects of the recent severe storms and flooding in New Hampshire , the Federal Emergency Management Agency (FEMA) announced today.
+FEMA's Federal Coordinating Officer Peter Martinasco said the assistance was approved based on a review of damage data gathered by federal and state disaster recovery officials.
 The county was added for the aid under the major disaster declaration issued by President George W. Bush on October 26.